This post may contain affiliate links, please read our disclosure policy.

 Looking for a healthy and delicious dessert to celebrate all the flavors of fall?
-This Light Caramel Apple Dessert Bars recipe is it.
+This Healthy Caramel Apple Dessert Bars recipe is it.
 While this post is sponsored, all opinions and the recipe are my own.

-Light Caramel Apple Dessert Bars – Healthy & Delicious!
+Healthy Caramel Apple Dessert Bars

 Fall is here and the weather will start to get cooler.
 Am I the only one that wants to cuddle with a good book and eat my way through October, November, and December?
 There are sooo many tempting eats and treats out there right now, fall flavors have taken over my Facebook and Pinterest feeds.
 Not that I am complaining, I love fall flavors, but I still like to eat healthy (well, healthier) as it’s good for me, and shows my kids how important a healthier lifestyle is.

 My husband loves apple pie, and when I saw that Crunck Pak Apples was a part of the Produce for Kids campaign that partnered with Publix and Feeding America this fall to raise funds for local food banks located in the communities Publix serves, I grabbed a few bags of Crunch Pak peeled slices and thought about how I could create an apple dessert that was light, delicious, and somewhat easy.
 The most important part of any recipe (besides that it’s delicious, of course) is that YOU can make it at home.

 I wanted an easy crust, but homemade, that would add a touch of flavor.
 I wanted it to be light and airy…with apples, and I needed caramel.
 Caramel and apples are a match made in heaven, aren’t they?
 So, how do you get all that into a dessert without all the guilt?
 I will admit, it took a LOT of brainstorming, but my family and I were very happy with the results.
 And I hope that you are too.

 The crust of these Light Caramel Apple Dessert Bars is low fat nilla wafers, flour, and a touch of butter.